 If you have loans or debt with a credit union, it is important to be mindful of the potential for cross-collateralization when you file bankruptcy.
 Anticipating a discharge of debt on your unsecured loans while keeping all your property may not be an option if your credit union has a cross-collateralization clause in the contract.

-I will help you regain control of your financial situation.
-I offer a free, face-to-face consultation at our Cherry Hill, NJ office.
-I will provide you with honest answers to your questions and let you know what can be done to make the process go as smoothly as possible for your specific issues.
-You can reach me by phone at 856-488-1200 or you can also fill out my online contact form here.
+Mr. Spivack will help you regain control of your financial situation.
+We offer a free, face-to-face consultation at our Cherry Hill, NJ office.
+Mr. Spivack will provide you with honest answers to your questions and let you know what can be done to make the process go as smoothly as possible for your specific issues.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.